 If your academic department does not offer academic internship credit, you may receive academic credit for your internship experiences through the ProTrack Co-op Program, providing they meet the requirements of the program.

 International students are frequently interested in gaining practical work experience before they graduate, but there are many regulations and requirements that need to be met before considering an internship or co-op.
 Curricular Practical Training (CPT) allows an international student to work in a job that is an integral part of an established curriculum for which academic credit is awarded.
 The employment must be an important component of the student's academic program.
-For specific information on regulations for international students please contact the Office of International Student and Scholar Services located in the Harris Commons building, Room 335, or call 321-674-8053.
+For specific information on regulations for international students please contact International Student and Scholar Services at email@example.com or call 321-674-8053.

 For more information about working either on-campus or off-campus, visit the International Student Employment Information page.